New Russia Barometer I

 c) Best way to improve conditions is to go on strike

-d) At my place of work, things are so messed up that there is nothing that
+d) At my place of work, things are so messed up that there is nothing that I can do

 e) No point in seeking a new job: no work around here